 Certain Funds may enter in securities lending transactions, repurchase transactions and reverse repurchase transactions in order to earn additional income.
-For more information about how the Funds invest in these transactions, see on page 93 of this Simplified Prospectus the information under the sub-heading "Information on Derivatives, Securities Lending Transactions and Repurchase Transactions and Reverse Repurchase Transactions"
+For more information about how the Funds invest in these transactions, see the information under the sub-heading "Information on Derivatives, Securities Lending Transactions and Repurchase Transactions" in this Simplified Prospectus.